avivazazu/ComputerSystemsFSM/README.md

 - "fsmOutputTest fsmDef.txt fsmInput.txt:
 - Check for this output:

-FSM has 16 transitions
+FSM has 16 transitions  \n
- at step 0, input a transitions from state 0 to state 1 at step 1, input a transitions from state 1 to state 0 at step 2, input a transitions from state 0 to state 1 at step 3, input a transitions from state 1 to state 0 at step 4, input b transitions from state 0 to state 1 at step 5, input c transitions from state 1 to state 2 at step 6, input b transitions from state 2 to state 1 at step 7, input c transitions from state 1 to state 2 after 8 steps, state machine finished successfully at state 2
+ at step 0, input a transitions from state 0 to state 1  \n at step 1, input a transitions from state 1 to state 0  \n at step 2, input a transitions from state 0 to state 1  \n at step 3, input a transitions from state 1 to state 0  \n at step 4, input b transitions from state 0 to state 1  \n at step 5, input c transitions from state 1 to state 2  \n at step 6, input b transitions from state 2 to state 1  \n at step 7, input c transitions from state 1 to state 2  \n after 8 steps, state machine finished successfully at state 2